Mob Stopping Street Car, East St. Louis Riot, July 2, 1917

 Image Ownership: Public Domain

-The city of East St. Louis was the scene of one of the bloodiest race riots in the 20th century.
+The city of East St. Louis, Illinois was the scene of one of the bloodiest race riots in the 20th century.
 Racial tensions began to increase in February, 1917 when 470 African American workers were hired to replace white workers who had gone on strike against the Aluminum Ore Company.

 The violence started on May 28th, 1917, shortly after a city council meeting was called.
 Angry white workers lodged formal complaints against black migrations to the Mayor of East St. Louis.
 After the meeting had ended, news of an attempted robbery of a white man by an armed black man began to circulate through the city.
 As a result of this news, white mobs formed and rampaged through downtown, beating all African Americans who were found.
 The mobs also stopped trolleys and streetcars, pulling black passengers out and beating them on the streets and sidewalks.
 Illinois